Spanish annexation of the Dominican Republic: Spanish-Dominican relations

 The Second Republic called for the independence and abolition of slavery in the remaining Spanish colonies of Cuba and Puerto Rico, as being necessary for the continued independence of the Dominican Republic and Haiti.
 There were also proposals for an Antillean Confederation of Cuba, Puerto Rico, and the Dominican Republic.
 Puerto Plata became a refuge for Puerto Rican abolitionists, and the first Grito de Lares flag was designed by Gregorio Luperón.

 The First Spanish Republic recognized the Dominican Republic in 1874.
 Spain's reasons for recognition included the limitation of U.S. influence, prevention of the lease of Samaná, and the end of the Dominican Republic's sanctuary for Cuban and Puerto Rican separatists.
 Except for a reference to the latter, the wording of the 1874 recognition was almost identical to the one in 1854.
 Báez offered Spain the establishment of a protectorate over the Dominican Republic, which was rejected.
 A few days before the recognition was made official, Báez was deposed by Luperón.

 At the time of the annexation, the Spanish exalted Christopher Columbus as a Spanish-Dominican connection, located and restored his residence in Santo Domingo.
-The Second Republic vindicated Columbus as a Dominican symbol by announcing the discovery of his remains in the Cathedral of Santo Domingo, and claimed that the body exhumed by the Spanish and taken to Havana in 1795 was misidentified.
+The Second Republic vindicated Columbus as a Dominican symbol by announcing the discovery of his remains in the Cathedral of Santo Domingo and claiming that the body exhumed and taken to Havana by the Spanish in 1795 was misidentified.
 In 2024, DNA analysis confirmed that the remains of Columbus now held in the Cathedral of Seville do indeed belong to him, though Dominican authorities wouldn't accept the results without a second analysis by a neutral party.